 The best performing implementation streams the result data directly to host memory, and uses a tile size of 4x3, thanks to the large number of registers.
-The kernel itself achieves 297 gflops, which is 25% of the theoretical peak performance.
-The achieved device memory bandwidth is 81 GB/s, which is 70% of the theoretical maximum.
-Thanks to the large tile size, the cache hit ratio is 47%.
+The kernel itself achieves 420 gflops, which is 35% of the theoretical peak performance.
+The achieved device memory bandwidth is 114 GB/s, which is 99% of the theoretical maximum.
+Thanks to the large tile size, the cache hit ratio is 65%.
 As is shown in Table 1, the arithmetic intensity with this tile size is 3.43.
+Therefore,

-Therefore, $perf{max} = min(1200, 3.43 \times 115.2) = 395$.
-We achieve 75% of this, because the memory bandwidth that is achieved in practice is significantly lower than the theoretical bandwidth of 115.2 GB/s.
+$perf{max} = min(1200, 3.43 \times 115.2) = 395$.
+We achieve significantly more than this, thanks to the texture cache.

 If we also take the host-to-device transfers into account, performance becomes much worse.
 We found that the host-to-device throughput is only 4.62 GB/s in practice, although the theoretical PCI-e bus bandwidth is 8 GB/s.
 The transfer can be done asynchronously, overlapping the computation with host-to-device communication.
 However, we discovered that the performance of the compute kernel decreases significantly if transfers are performed concurrently.
-For the 4×3 case, the compute kernel becomes 3.0 times slower, which can be fully attributed to the decrease of device memory throughput.
-Due to the low I/O performance, we achieve only 171 gflops, 14% of the theoretical peak.
-This is 57% of the perf{max,global} of 300 gflops that we calculated in Section 3.6.
+For the 4×3 case, the compute kernel becomes 2.2 times slower, which can be fully attributed to the decrease of device memory throughput.
+Due to the low I/O performance, we achieve only 190 gflops, 16% of the theoretical peak.
+This is 63% of the perf{max,global} of 300 gflops that we calculated in Section 3.6.